t-data-h/tdh-mgr/README.md

 Refer to the setup document [tdh-hadoop-setup.md](docs/tdh-hadoop-setup.md) for creating a TDH distribution from scratch.
-The end result is a root path containing each ecosystem component.  inks are used to make minor upgrades easier, so for hadoop-2.8.5 there would also be a 'hadoop' link, and likewise for other components which would result in something like this:
+The end result is a root path containing each ecosystem component.
+Soft Links are used to make minor upgrades easier; for `hadoop-2.8.5` there would also be a `hadoop` link, and likewise for other components which results in a directory like the following:
 ```
 total 48
 drwxrwxr-x  2 tca tca 4096 Feb 25  2020 bin